dimagi/commcare-cloud/docs/setup/new_environment.md

 * A single server (referred to as the "monolith" from here) with:
     * At least: 4vCPUs, 16GB RAM, 20GB drive.
 This is the _absolute minimum_ required to run CommCareHQ as a demo, and any production environment should be given many more resources.
     * Ubuntu 18.04 server 64-bit installed
+    * If you are using VirtualBox, you can follow the instructions on [Configuring VirtualBox for testing CommCareHQ](../howto/configure-virtualbox.md).
 * Access to the monolith via SSH with a user who has sudo access.
 If you installed the base Ubuntu 18.04 image yourself, this should be the default.

 ## Step 1: Add Root User and Install Required System Packages